Carinya Christian School

 Carinya Christian School is a multi-campus independent Christian comprehensive co-educational early learning, primary, secondary day school located in the New England region of New South Wales, Australia.
-The school caters for approximately 600 students from early learning to Year 12.
+The school caters for approximately 800 students from early learning to Year 12.
 The School is aligned with the Reformed Church Westminster Confession of Faith.

 The Carinya campuses are located in the suburb of Calala 5 km from the centre of Tamworth, situated on 30 acres, overlooking flood plains and farmland; and in Gunnedah.
+The two sites are run by Carinya Christian Education Ltd.

 Carinya Tamworth also offers a Gumnut class, a two-day program for three-year-olds.
 Students come from Gunnedah, Quirindi, Werris Creek, Manilla, Somerton, Narrabri and Carroll.

 History

-Carinya Christian School Tamworth commenced in May 1984 with 6 students in Kindergarten to Year 3.
+Carinya Christian School Tamworth commenced in May 1984.
+It started with 6 students in Kindergarten to Year 3.
 It was founded by religious parents who wished to see their sons and daughters educated at a religious institution.

+Tuition fees

+In 2024, tuition fees range from approximately AU$4000 to AU$7400 per year.